Battelle/movfuscator/README.md

 ## Other source languages

-* The M/o/Vfuscator currently uses C as the source language; Adam Schwalm provided this proof of concept on using other source languages:
+* The M/o/Vfuscator currently uses C as the source language.
+The following proof of concept, provided by Adam Schwalm, illustrates how to use a variety of other source languages:

   ```
   # Compile c++ to llvm bytecode